Taiwan Politics Database

 Legal Affairs Committee (fagui weiyuanhui 法規委員會).

-Four more agencies under the ROC Presidential Office are worth noting.
+Three more agencies under the ROC Presidential Office are worth noting.

 Economic Advisory Task Force (caijing zixun xiaozu 財經諮詢小組), first meeting was held on Sept.
 23, 2008 with the sitting VP as convener (zhaojiren 召集人), apparently inactive since 2012;

 Human Rights Consultative Committee (zongtongfu renquan zixun weiyuanhui 總統府人權諮詢委員會, 🏁—zhaojiren 召集人), established on Dec.
-10, 2010 and headed by the sitting VP as convener, final meeting on May 6, 2020;
+10, 2010 and headed by the sitting VP as convener, final meeting on May 6, 2020; and

 According to the ROC Office of the President Organization Act (Zhonghua minguo zongtongfu zuzhifa 中華民國總統府組織法) which was promulgated on May 1, 1948 and entered into force on May 20 the same year, the following institutions are under the direct administrative supervision of the presidential office: